membraneframework/membrane_tutorials/glossary/glossary.md

 - #### **YUV**
   A color encoding system that defines one [luminance](https://en.wikipedia.org/wiki/Luminance) and two [chrominance](https://en.wikipedia.org/wiki/Chrominance) components.
 By reducing the resolution of the chrominance components it is possible to compress an image with minuscule effect on human perception of the image.
 - #### **Encoding**
   A process of converting media from raw format to encoded format.
 The main purpose is to reduce media size - the raw format is uncompressed and takes up a lot of space.
-Examples of encoded formats are [MP3](https://en.wikipedia.org/wiki/MP3) and [AAC](https://en.wikipedia.org/wiki/Advanced_Audio_Coding) for audio and [AVC](https://en.wikipedia.org/wiki/Advanced_Video_Coding) and [MPEG4](https://en.wikipedia.org/wiki/MPEG-4_Part_2) for video.
+Examples of encoded formats are [MP3](https://en.wikipedia.org/wiki/MP3) and [AAC](https://en.wikipedia.org/wiki/Advanced_Audio_Coding) for audio and [AVC](https://en.wikipedia.org/wiki/Advanced_Video_Coding) and [MPEG-4 Part 2](https://en.wikipedia.org/wiki/MPEG-4_Part_2) for video.
 - #### **Decoding**
   A process of converting media from encoded format to raw format, e.g. in order to play it on the end device.
 - #### **Encryption**